-In instances where the practitioner declares that the replacement of the battery or fuel cell is necessary, this Resolution recommends to adopt the approaches listed in Table 8 to provide a structured hierarchy for determining the need for replacements of traction batteries and fuel cells, which could be applied across all types of LCA study (i.e. for general analyses and scientific studies, as well as product LCA or prospective LCA).]
+In instances where the practitioner declares that the replacement of the battery , fuel cell , or other major powertrain components is necessary, this Resolution recommends to adopt the approaches listed in Table 8 to provide a option for determining the need for replacements of traction batteries and fuel cells, which could be applied across all types of LCA study (i.e. for general analyses and scientific studies, as well as product LCA or prospective LCA).]

-The following recommended prioritisation is proposed for the underlying assumptions of traction battery/fuel cell system replacement, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).
+The following recommended option is proposed for the underlying assumptions of traction battery/fuel cell system replacement, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).

 The different options are listed in ascending order of detail and accuracy.
 Option 1 and Option 2 propose a baseline methodology to be followed, where sufficient information is not available for the other options.

-However, it is recognised that OEMs and battery/ fuel cell system suppliers will likely have more sophisticated battery/ fuel cell system performance modelling supporting their product development and specification.
+However, it is recognised that OEMs and suppliers of major components will likely have more sophisticated performance modelling supporting their product development and specification.
 In all cases the study should clearly indicate the basis/explanation for this assumption.

-Table
+Table 4 Options for traction battery/ fuel cell system replacement/major powertrain components (if duly justified and declared by the practitioner as an exception to the default assumption)